Iceland & the Baltics

 Where fire, ice, and history collide

-This itinerary opens at the edge of the world and builds from there.
-It begins in Iceland, where the landscape feels prehistoric, and the sun simply refuses to go down, then settles into two unhurried days in Copenhagen before the cruise carries you east across the Baltic.
+It begins in Iceland, where the landscape feels prehistoric, and the sun simply refuses to go down, then settles into two unhurried days in Copenhagen before the cruise carries you east across the Baltics.

 By the end of thirteen days, you'll have stood inside a volcanic lava tunnel, wandered a medieval city that looks like a film set, and watched your family pause, genuinely pause, in front of a 400-year-old warship raised from the harbor floor.
 Those are the moments this trip is built around.